echamudi/web-design-scraper/README.md

 ## Running this Project

-This tool can runs as a chrome extension.
+To run this project, you can either install the published version from the [chrome web store](https://chrome.google.com/webstore/detail/web-design-scraper/lhhebabfhjommcpnaapcncphgbbjlknd) or [build](#build) it by yourself.

-Please use the lastest Google Chrome browser to use the extension.
+This repo might contain the more updated version of the tool than the published one.

-## Building & Running
+## Building

 <!-- ### Chrome Extension -->